jdbowma/jdbowmawritingsample/docs/instructions.md

 ## Adding extra flavors to your coffee

-As with coffee that has been brewed using other methods, there are a number of products that can be added to brewed coffee that will enhance or change its flavor.
+As with coffee that has been brewed using other methods, there are several products that you can add to the brewed coffee that will enhance or change its flavor.

 Milk, cream, and non-dairy milk alternatives combine well with brewed coffee.
 The fats in these products will contribute to an even richer, more decadent texture.
 They also will reduce the often bitter, intense flavor of the coffee.

 ## Fine-tuning your brewing process

+As previously mentioned, it is possible that you will need to make some adjustments to your brewing process.

+Light and medium roasts of coffee may benefit from 3 minutes of brew time as opposed to 4.
+Similarly, darker roasts may benefit from an extra minute.
+If you notice an unpleasant amount of bitterness or acidity, one of these tweaks may solve the problem.
+Start with the recommended 4 minutes and adjust in the future if needed.

 ## Other ways to use your French press

+A French press can be used for other purposes besides brewing coffee.
+Among the most useful of these is making milk foam.
+Milk foam is poured on top of espresso drinks such as cappuccinos.

+To make milk foam using your French press, begin by heating whole-fat milk in a pot or pan.
+Once it reaches 150 degrees Fahrenheit, remove it from heat.
+Pour the milk into the French press and close the lid.
+Plunge the filter down 4 times at a medium speed.
+Then, begin plunging the filter at a rapid pace for 20 seconds.
+Once the milk has turned into a frothy foam, stop plunging.
+Pour the milk foam over your brewed coffee or espresso and enjoy.